VectorLib

 Performance tips:

-- The SIMD commands employed in the P6 and P7 versions require data to be aligned on 16 byte boundaries.
-Once more: Use the dynamic vectors of OptiVec to guarantee the necessary alignment.
+• The SIMD commands employed in the P6 and P7 versions require data to be aligned on 16 byte boundaries.
+Again the same advice holds: Use the dynamic vectors of OptiVec to guarantee the necessary alignment.
 The penalty for not properly aligned data may amount to 25%.

 C/C++: